cturnerbridger/Presentations/README.md

 # Presentations
-Notes from the 30/11 LondonR meetup: R + SQLite workshop with Mango Solutions: http://www.mango-solutions.com/
+Notes from interesting presentations and workshops that I have attended